Simplicial Convolutional Filters: Applications

-In Table \ref{tab:forex-1}, we captured a real-world exchange market of seven currencies at 2021/07/12 10:30 UTC from the Currency Converter Yahoo!Finance.
-If one unit currency would yield more than $0.3\%$ benefit or loss after a successive exchange, the corresponding exchange rates are seen to be non-arbitrage-free.
-By computing the curl, we identified six such triangles (up to machine precision), e.g., USD-JPY-AUD (1 USD would yield 1.0041 USD), EUR-JPY-AUD, and HKD-GBP-JPY, and these triangular exchanges are not arbitrage-free.
-By applying a filter $\bbH_1 = 1/N_0 \bbL_{1,\ell}$ on this exchange rate flow, we extracted its gradient flow, leading to the arbitrage-free exchange rate flow in Table \ref{tab:forex-2}.
-The same results can be obtained by solving the LS problem considered in \cite{jiang2011statistical}.
+In Table \ref{tab:forex-1}, we show a real-world exchange market of seven currencies at 2021/07/12 10:30 UTC from the Currency Converter Yahoo!Finance. {We built an SC formed by the seven currencies and all the 2-, 3-cliques, where the edge flow $\bbf$ is the logarithm of the exchange rates in the upper triangular part without the diagonal in Table \ref{tab:forex-1}.} {If one unit of currency yields more than $0.3\%$ benefit or loss after two successive exchanges, we say the corresponding exchange rates are non-arbitrage-free.
+By computing the curl $\bbB_2^\top\bbf$}, we can identify six such triangles (up to machine precision) that are not arbitrage-free., e.g., USD-JPY-AUD (1 USD would yield 1.0041 USD), EUR-JPY-AUD, and HKD-GBP-JPY.
+By applying a filter $\bbH_1 = \frac{1}{N_0}\bbL_{1,\ell}$ on the exchange rate flows, we can extract its gradient flow, leading to the arbitrage-free exchange rate flow in Table \ref{tab:forex-2}.
+This yields essentially the same results as solving the LS optimization problem considered in \cite{jiang2011statistical}.
 This simple example demonstrates the use of simplicial filters to generate an efficient financial market.
-Especially in a complete market, their form is trivial and the computational cost is much smaller compared to the LS problems.
+Especially in a complete market, the form of the filters is trivial and the computational cost is much smaller compared to solving the LS problems.